dbecerril/InteractingSPheres_SRQA/README.md

-# InteractingSPheres_SRQA
+# InteractingSpheres_SRQA
-Modeling of electric interaction of sluster of dielectric spheres in the Quasi-static Approximation
+Modeling of electric interaction of clusters of dielectric spheres in the Quasi-static Approximation.
+The case of a 1-D and 2-D periodic systems are considered.